ImNimboss/OwOpy/README.md

 It has 1 function - owoify(string).

-Note that python 3.6 or above is required due to the use of F-strings in the source code.
+Note that python 3.6 or above is required due to the use of f-strings in the source code.

 Enjoy using it :>